bghira/SimpleTuner/OPTIONS.md

   - works with `TRAINING_DYNAMO_BACKEND=inductor` (`torch.compile()`)
 - `fp8-quanto` will not (currently) use fp8 matmul, does not work on Apple systems.
   - does not have hardware fp8 matmul yet on CUDA or ROCm devices, so it will possibly be noticeably slower than int8
+    - uses MARLIN kernel for fp8 GEMM
-  - incompatible with dynamo, will automatically switch to `int8-quanto` for you and keep dynamo enabled for speedup.
+  - incompatible with dynamo, will automatically disable dynamo if the combination is attempted.

 #### TorchAO